-At the end of this discussion we will determine if you are likely to be eligible for a loan.
+At the end of this discussion, we’ll determine if you’re likely to be eligible for a loan.

 Returning your application and documents

 The preliminary assessment is a very detailed process where we identify any possible problems from a lending point of view.

-We will also calculate your borrowing capacity.
+We’ll also calculate your borrowing capacity.

 Our brokers will then assess which lenders can assist and compare the most suitable loans at the lowest interest rates.

 Submit to a lender

-Once we have everything we need, then we click submit on the lenders system and email your supporting documents to the lender.
+Once we have everything we need, then we click submit on the lender’s system and email your supporting documents to the lender.

 Conditional Approval/ Pre-Approval

 Once the lender has all your application and supporting documents, the lender assesses your application and confirms that you meet their policy.

-That mean that as long as the property meets the lenders guidelines then they are likely to approve the loan.
+That mean that as long as the property meets the lenders guidelines, they are likely to approve the loan.